NeuroDataDesign/eeg-panda-s17f18/docs/group/meetings/sprint2_discuss.md

     - Eg the CPAC stuff
   - Many of sprint 2 goals, don't know what they are, would like to explore regardless
   - **Wants to learn how to work with the different CS tools over the algorithms**
     - Work on the cloudy part
 - Vidur
-  -
+  - fadfs
 - Nitin
-  -
+  - fads
 - Ronak
   - **Wants signal processing and implementation experience**